Search

 benefits of rowing

 Indoor rowing can be a full-body workout or part of circuit-training-type classes.
 Domitrovic and her husband choose to mix it up.
 She says, “We like varying the workouts to keep it interesting and challenging.
 Our rowing studio has 6 or 7 different varieties of classes.
-Some days we will do 45 minutes of all rowing.
+Some days, we will do 45 minutes of rowing.
 On other days, we will do a Pilates and rowing mix.”

 While there are rowing studios and classes, there are plenty of rowing machines available for home usage.
 Domitrovic says, “Rowers range in price, but you can find a good one for $1000 or less.
 Look for one that is sturdy with an easily adjustable seat and foot stretcher.
 If you have space concerns, look for a model that can fold up for easy storage.”